Requesting Accessibility Services

 To help ensure accommodations the first week of classes, students are encouraged to submit application and documentation at least four weeks prior to the beginning of the semester.

-After the application and documentation has been received, the student will receive an email directing them to make an appointment with a case manager or ADA coordinator.
-A personal history interview with the student and the case manager is necessary in order to provide proper accommodations or assess what type of documentation may be needed in order to proceed with determining eligibility.
+After the application and documentation has been received, the student's file will be reviewed by the Accommodations Review Committee.
+After committee review, the student's SAR case manager will contact them to schedule an intake interview.
+A personal history interview with the student and the case manager is necessary in order to provide proper accommodations and/or assess any additional type of documentation that may be needed in order to proceed with determining eligibility.

 Supporting documentation is strongly encouraged and in some cases may be necessary to determine eligibility.
 If the student has any of the documentation listed below, it is important that they submit it to the SAR office for the case manager to review.